Alan Dukes: Leadership of Fine Gael

-Fine Gael failed to be returned to government at the 1987 general election and lost 19 of its 70 seats, mostly to the new Progressive Democrats party.
-Outgoing Taoiseach and leader Garret FitzGerald stepped down and Dukes was elected leader of Fine Gael.
-He also became Leader of the Opposition.
+Fine Gael failed to be returned to government at the 1987 general election and lost 19 of its 70 seats, mostly to the new Progressive Democrats.
+Outgoing Taoiseach and leader Garret FitzGerald stepped down and Dukes was elected leader of Fine Gael, becoming leader of the Opposition.

 This was a difficult time for the country.
 Haughey's Fianna Fáil had fought the election on promises to increase spending and government services, and by attacking the cutbacks favoured by Fine Gael.
 The campaign produced the famous Fianna Fáil slogan that cuts in health spending affect the "old, the sick and the handicapped".
-However, on taking office, the new Taoiseach and his Finance Minister Ray MacSharry immediately drew up a drastic set of cutbacks including a spate of ward and hospital closures.
+However, on taking office, the new Taoiseach and his finance minister Ray MacSharry immediately drew up a set of cutbacks including a spate of ward and hospital closures.
 This presented a political opportunity for the opposition to attack the government.

-However, while addressing a meeting of the Tallaght Chamber of Commerce, Dukes announced that:
+However, while addressing a meeting of the Tallaght Chamber of Commerce, Dukes announced, in what became known as the Tallaght Strategy that:

-This bold step became known as the Tallaght Strategy, and represented a major departure in Irish politics whereby Fine Gael would vote with the minority Fianna Fáil Government if it adopted Fine Gael's economic policies for revitalising the economy.
+This represented a major departure in Irish politics whereby Fine Gael would vote with the minority Fianna Fáil Government if it adopted Fine Gael's economic policies for revitalising the economy.

 The consequences of this statement were huge.
 The Haughey government was able to take severe corrective steps to restructure the economy and lay the foundations for the economic boom of the nineties.
-However, at a snap election in 1989 Dukes did not receive electoral credit for his statesmanlike approach, and the party only made minor gains, reclaiming five of the lost seats.
-The outcome was the first ever coalition government for Fianna Fáil, whose junior partner was the Progressive Democrats led by former Fianna Fáil TD Desmond O'Malley.
+However, at a snap election in 1989 Dukes did not receive electoral credit for this approach, and the party only made minor gains, gaining four seats.
+The outcome was the first-ever coalition government for Fianna Fáil, whose junior partner was the Progressive Democrats led by former Fianna Fáil TD Desmond O'Malley.

 1990 presidential election and loss of the leadership

-Dukes received little credit for the Tallaght Strategy, and the party's failure to make significant gains in 1989 left some Fine Gael TDs with a desire for a change at the top of the party.
+The party's failure to make significant gains in 1989 left some Fine Gael TDs with a desire for a change at the top of the party.
 Their opportunity came in the wake of the historic 1990 presidential election.
 Fine Gael chose Austin Currie TD as their candidate.
-He had been a leading member of the Northern Ireland Civil Rights Association movement in the 1960s, and had been a member of the Social Democratic and Labour Party (SDLP) before moving south.
+He had been a leading member of the Northern Ireland Civil Rights Association movement in the 1960s and had been a member of the Social Democratic and Labour Party (SDLP) before moving south.

-Initially, Fianna Fáil's Brian Lenihan Snr was favourite to win.
+Initially, Fianna Fáil's Brian Lenihan Snr was the favourite to win.
 However, after several controversies arose, relating to the brief Fianna Fáil administration of 1982, and Lenihan's dismissal as Minister for Defence midway through the campaign, the Labour Party's Mary Robinson emerged victorious.
 To many in Fine Gael, the humiliation of finishing third was too much to bear and a campaign was launched against Dukes' leadership.
 He was subsequently replaced as party leader by John Bruton.